yzhphy/NeatIBP/README.md

 3. A txt file named "config.txt" containing the necessary settings.
 Some settings you need to pay attention:

-> 3a.
-SingularApp is the command to run the dependency Singular.
+> 3a. **SingularApp** is the command to run the dependency Singular.
 For example, if your Singular is installed in /usr/bin/ (which is the usual case), this means you can run Singular using /usr/bin/Singular in terminal.
-Then you should set SingularApp="/usr/bin/Singular"
+Then you should set **SingularApp="/usr/bin/Singular"**

 > 3b.
-It is recommended that you set outputPath=Automatic.
-Then, NeatIBP will set the output path as a sub sub directory of your working directory with a path related to the variable ReductionOutputName you set in the same config file.
+It is recommended that you set **outputPath=Automatic**.
+Then, NeatIBP will set the output path as a sub sub directory of your working directory with a path related to the variable **ReductionOutputName** you set in the same config file.

 You can copy the 3 files from the examples provided in the example directory and modify them.